This Step: Take Driver Training

 B) Clock Supervised Driving Practice Hours

-On top of completing driver training, teens younger than 18 years old must clock (and keep track of) 40 additional hours behind the wheel with a qualified supervising driver.
+On top of completing driver training, teens younger than 18 years old must clock (and keep track of) an additional 40 hours behind the wheel with a qualified supervising driver.
 If you passed a driver skills development program, the requirement drops down to 30 hours.
 Plus, your parent or guardian must participate in 2 hours of the driver’s ed curriculum.
 The only exception is if he or she has done so within the past 5 years.

 Know Your Learner’s Permit Restrictions